ufal/npfl129/tasks/metric_correlation.md

 - the number of correct edits proposed by a model,
 - human rating of the sentence.

-Using bootstrap resampling, compute the mean human rating and $F_\beta$ score for each sampled dataset and then manually compute the Pearson correlation for betas between 0 and 2, and return the most correlating beta.
+Using bootstrap resampling, compute the mean human rating and $F_\beta$-score for each sampled dataset and then manually compute the Pearson correlation for betas between 0 and 2, and return the most correlating beta.